21 Panel data

 The final piece of the puzzle in terms of data is state_hq

-package and derived from data provided by Bill McDonald (see here), which are the data on headquarters location used by Li et al. (2018).
-The state_hq
+package, which contains the headquarters location used by Li et al. (2018).8 The state_hq

-table reports the range of dates for SEC filings for each cik
+table reports the range of dates for SEC filings for which each combination of CIK (cik

 state_hq